byeah/ICMLViz/README.md

-# testJekyll
+# ICMLViz
-A small template blog using Jekyll
+The ICMLViz workshop homepage

-View the live demo for this template [here]
+View the live page for this template [here]

 To test and build it locally.
 First install Jekyll:
 <pre>